akeneo/pim-docs/cookbook/product/validate-product.rst

     $validator = $this->getContainer()->get('pim_catalog.validator.product');

-The validator that we use for products is quite special, for other objects, we use the service `validator`.
+The validator that we use for products is quite special, for other objects, we use the Symfony classic `validator`.

 The service `pim_catalog.validator.product` receives Constraints from yaml files (standard Symfony) and also from attributes configuration, to do so we use our own `DelegatingClassMetadataFactory`.